Xitaorz/CS348/README.md

+# CS348
+The Project Repo for CS348

-# How to load and run the sample app
+## Milestone 0 - How to load and run the sample app

 Run commands from the project root: ...\CS348\milestone-0>